16 Things To Do Near Combe Haven Holiday Park

 • Combat overalls for hire, but wear old clothes, suitable footwear, and gloves in winter.

-• State of the art lightweight laser weapons.
+• State-of-the-art lightweight laser weapons.

-Home of the UK national Miniature Golf centre and setting for the annual World Crazy Golf Championships in October, there are 3 x 18-hole courses at Adventure Golf, suitable for all ages and abilities.
+Home of the UK National Miniature Golf Centre and setting for the annual World Crazy Golf Championships in October, there are 3 x 18-hole courses at Adventure Golf, suitable for all ages and abilities.

 It’s great fun for family and friend groups; with flying cannon balls, whispering pirates, treasure, windmills and spitting tikis, there is so much more than simply mini golf at the complex.